-- 1/4 teaspoon cinnamon
+- 1/4 teaspoon ground cinnamon

 - Preheat the oven to 350 degrees Fahrenheit.

-- Stir in the walnuts and then pour into a well-oiled 9″x5″ bread pan.
+- Add the dry ingredients and stir just until everything is mixed and then pour into a well-oiled 9″x5″ bread pan.

-- Bake bread for 1 hour.
+- Bake bread for 55-65 minutes.
 Test with a toothpick and cook an additional 5-10 minutes if toothpick does not come out clean.

 - Allow to cool completely.
 Transfer bread out of the pan using the parchment paper.